Higher Order Automatic Differentiation of Higher Order Functions: A Higher-Order Forward-Mode AD Translation

-As noted in Section~~\ref{sec:dual-numbers-taylor}, it is often unnecessary to include all components of the $(2,2)$-algorithm, for example when computing a second order directional derivative.
-In that case, we may define a restricted $(2,2)$-AD algorithm that drops the non-mixed second order derivatives from the definitions above and defines $\Dsyn[(2,2)']{\reals}=\reals^4$ and\\ \resizebox{\linewidth}{!}{\parbox{1.025\linewidth}{ }} \end{exa}
+As noted in Section~\ref{sec:dual-numbers-taylor}, it is often unnecessary to include all components of the $(2,2)$-algorithm, for example when computing a second-order directional derivative.
+In that case, we may define a restricted $(2,2)$-AD algorithm that drops the non-mixed second-order derivatives from the definitions above and defines $\Dsyn[(2,2)']{\reals}=\reals^4$ and\\ \resizebox{\linewidth}{!}{\parbox{1.025\linewidth}{ }} \end{example}